 For additional details and yard card resources, a companion e-book is in the works.

-This will go even deeper into the yard card experience giving suggestions on card vendors to buy from as well as marketing strategies.
+This will go even deeper into the yard card experience giving suggestions on yard card vendors to buy from as well as marketing strategies.